Basics

 User-friendly interface

-An intuitive interface is crucial for qualitative research software.
+An intuitive interface is essential for effective qualitative research software.
 The software should be intuitive and easy to navigate, minimizing the learning curve for new users and allowing researchers to focus more on their data rather than on figuring out how to use the tool.

 Features like drag-and-drop functionality, customizable workspaces, and straightforward menu layouts contribute to an accessible user experience.
 Software packages like ATLAS.ti, known for its clear interface, also offer tutorials, help guides, and community support, further easing the onboarding process.
 An accessible and easy-to-use tool for research ensures that researchers, regardless of their technical skills, can effectively use the software to manage and analyze their data.